Bertelsmann: Criticism

 In the 1990s, critical questions arose as to the role of Bertelsmann in Nazi Germany.
-It was precipitated by a speech given by the chairman and chief executive officer, Thomas Middelhoff, on the occasion of his receiving the Vernon A. Walters Award 1998 in New York City.
+They were precipitated by a speech given by the chairman and chief executive officer, Thomas Middelhoff, on the occasion of his receiving the Vernon A. Walters Award 1998 in New York City.
 Thomas Middelhoff portrayed Bertelsmann as one of the few non-Jewish media companies shut down by the National Socialists because it allegedly published subversive literature.
 This interpretation was severely criticized, for example, by publicist Hersch Fischler.
 The speech led to a broad public debate and ultimately in 1998 to the establishment of an independent historical commission (IHC) by the group.
 This was headed by Saul Friedländer, and additional members were Norbert Frei, Trutz Rendtorff and Reinhard Wittmann.
 The IHC presented an interim report in the year 2000 and issued a final report in 2002.
 It stated, for example, that the suggestion that the C. Bertelsmann Verlag mounted resistance against National Socialism was clearly not accurate.
 The company's "shut-down as a publisher of the resistance" could not be proven.
-Historian Volker Ullrich proclaimed in the weekly Die Zeit that the notion of the company's being "a resistance publisher" was clearly baseless.
+Historian Volker Ullrich said in the weekly Die Zeit that the notion of the company's being "a resistance publisher" was clearly baseless.
 The files of the IHC have been publicly available in the company archives of Bertelsmann in Gütersloh since 2003.
 In October 2002 the Bertelsmann conglomerate publicly expressed regret for its "conduct under the Nazis, and for later efforts to cover it up".